Columbia-Intro-Data-Science/APMAE4990-/final_project.md

 **Data gathering/preprocessing** (may not be as relevant depending on project):

-- Did you find clever ways of processing your data to make the problem at hand more tractible/easier (ie. image formatting, string matching, web scraping, etc)?
+- Did you find ways of processing your data to make the problem at hand more tractible/easier **Examples:** image formatting, string matching.

 **Data integrity checks:**